Raspberry fruitworms, also known as raspberry beetles (or raspberry fruit worms), are members of a small family of beetles known as the Butyridae.

 The North American species also infests a range of brambles, including many wild species.

-Thimbleberry (Rubrus parviflorus) appears to be the favorite host among the wild Rubus species – probably because it flowers at the same time as the cultivated red raspberries.
+Thimbleberry (Rubrus parviflorus) appears to be the favorite host among the wild Rubus species – probably because it flowers at the same time as most cultivated red raspberries.

-Summer crops suffer the most severe damage, due to the life cycle of the insects.
-Fall crops escape most of the damage.
+Summer crops suffer the most severe damage, since production coincides with the life cycle of these insects.
+Fall crops, on the other hand, tend to escape unscathed.

 The brown to reddish-brown adult beetles are oval-shaped, somewhat hairy, and tiny – about 4 millimeters long.